mitre/cti/USAGE.md

 | `attack-pattern`    | `subtechnique-of` | `attack-pattern` | Yes | Sub-technique of a technique, where the `source_ref` is the sub-technique and the `target_ref` is the parent technique. |
 | any type    | `revoked-by`      | any type | Yes | The target object is a replacement for the source object.
 Only occurs where the objects are of the same type, and the source object will have the property `x_mitre_revoked = true`.
 See [Working with deprecated and revoked objects](#Working-with-deprecated-and-revoked-objects) for more information on revoked objects. |

 Note that because groups use software and software uses techniques, groups can be considered indirect users of techniques used by their software.
-See [getting techniques used by a group's software](#Getting-techniques-used-by-a-groups-software).
+See [Getting techniques used by a group's software](#Getting-techniques-used-by-a-groups-software).

 # Accessing ATT&CK data in python
 There are several ways to acquire the ATT&CK data in Python.
 All of them will provide an object